Teaching and Curriculum Development (M.Ed.)

 A smiling professor next to a whiteboard

-The Master of Education (MEd) in Curriculum and Instruction offers students the opportunity to explore new and emerging research-based practices in teaching and learning.
-Those wishing to improve their teaching skills and content knowledge are encouraged to pursue this option.
-Designed with the flexibility to meet the individual needs and interests of candidates, this option allows students to pursue various specialization areas to meet their professional goals.
+The Master of Education (MEd) in Teaching and Curriculum Development offers the opportunity to explore new and emerging research-based practices in teaching and learning for students who are looking to improve their teaching skills and content knowledge.
+Designed with the flexibility to meet individual needs and interests as an adult learner, this option includes 15 credits of core courses including a capstone project, along with one of the following concentrations:

 Contact